 - Developers are visualizing data they are collecting in their app

 The mobile market is still relatively young, and much of it is changing.
-While we may have reached the end of phase one (largely about putting mobile phones in as many people’s hands as possible), phase two is only beginning (marked by consolidation, optimization, and analysis).
+While we may have reached the end of phase one (mainly about putting mobile phones in as many people’s hands as possible), phase two is only beginning (marked by consolidation, optimization, and analysis).
 As a developer, there is still plenty of